aayvazyan-tgm/osiris/README.md

 00siris
 ======
 [![Build Status](http://aayvazyan.bitnamiapp.com/jenkins/job/osiris/badge/icon)](http://aayvazyan.bitnamiapp.com/jenkins/job/osiris/)
 Our matriculation project.
-TODO: describe
+The software for a modern industrial robotarm, which is easy to recreate and can be used for educational purposes.

 Development
 ===========